gastonstat/relic-math13/lectures/07-more-charts.md

 </h4>

 - Determine the types of graphs for qualitative data
-- How to construct a Bar charts
+- Determine the types of graphs for quantitative data
 - Understanding Pie charts
 - How to construct Pareto charts
+- Understanding ogives
+- Stem-and-leaf plots
+- Understanding Boxplots
+- How to draw a boxplot

 <h4>